mytea/archinstaller/README.md

+##
+Run at first ./startqarch
+A frontend brutaly scripted
+## added  clients for emails, browsers and tor browser

 # archinstaller
 Automated installation script for arch linux written in bash.
 It works similar to preseeding the debian installer d-i.